-HIST 471 - Internship: History (GE)
+HIST 471 - Internship: History 3-12 hours

 On-the-job specialized training in fields generally accepted as needing History field experience to complement the student's academic training.
 May be taken on a pass/fail basis only.
 NOTE: A special application procedure is required and must be completed the semester prior to starting the internship.